 Canterbury, KentThe heart of Anglican Christianity.
 The local Archbishop, head of the Church of England, is usually found in London, especially when an Awesome Moment of Crowning is called for.
 Canterbury Cathedral was the site of Thomas Beckett's martyrdom, and subsequently became an important destination for pilgrims, as depicted in Geoffrey Chaucer's The Canterbury Tales.
 Canterbury Cathedral charges visitors £9.50 a head to get in, thus perpetuating the proud tradition of fleecing the pilgrims that Chaucer noted seven hundred years ago.

 Colchester, EssexThe oldest town in Britain, and the original Roman capital.
 Closer culturally to East Anglia than most other towns in Essex (the nearer you get to London the more overspill Londoners you find, of the sort who get the county its atrocious reputation with the rest of England.
 Most of Essex is just London overspill these days.)
-Colchester is also an Army garrison town and civvies are best advised to avoid certain pubs at the weekend.
+Colchester is also an Army garrison town (home to the UK's only military prison) and civvies are best advised to avoid certain pubs at the weekend.